 Usually a small stimulus, like a high-quality event, is sufficient to bring these people together - sparking conversations, meetings and collaborations.

 HubHub is a great example of this kind of space.
-Practically-speaking, it's coworking with focus on community activities for freelancers to gain a foothold in an industry, and an address for growing start-ups.
+Practically speaking, it's coworking space with a focus on community activities for freelancers to gain a foothold in an industry and an address for growing startups.

 Friendly Technologies